 Our certificate of incorporation and bylaws contain certain provisions, such as a classified board of directors, a provision prohibiting stockholder action by written consent, a provision prohibiting stockholders from calling special meetings and a provision authorizing our Board of Directors to consider factors other than stockholders' short-term interests in evaluating an offer involving a change in control.
 Also, we have a rights plan, which limits the ability of any person to acquire more than 15% of our common stock.
-These provisions could have the effect of delaying or preventing a change in control of Raytheon or the removal of Raytheon management, of deterring potential acquirers from making an offer to our stockholders and of limiting any opportunity to realize premiums over prevailing market prices for Raytheon common stock.
-Provisions of the Shareholder Rights Agreement and the Hughes Separation Agreement, both of which are incorporated as exhibits to the registration statement of which this prospectus supplement and the accompanying prospectus form a part, could also have the effect of deterring changes of control of Raytheon.
+These provisions could have the effect of delaying or preventing a change in control of us or the removal of our management, of deterring potential acquirors from making an offer to our stockholders and of limiting any opportunity to realize premiums over prevailing market prices for our common stock.
+Provisions of our shareholder rights agreement which is incorporated as an exhibit to the registration statement of which this prospectus supplement and the accompanying prospectus form a part, could also have the effect of deterring changes of control of us.